General Intelligence Service (Sudan): 2021 coup and civil war

-In October 2021, Sudan's military, led by Gen. Abdel Fattah al-Burhan and RSF chief Hemedti, staged a coup that ended the civilian-led transition.
+On 25 October 2021, Sudan's military, led by Gen. Abdel Fattah al-Burhan and RSF chief Hemedti, staged a coup that ended the civilian-led transition.
 This put the intelligence apparatus fully back under military control.
 The GIS under al-Burhan's rule has reportedly resumed some of the practices of NISS, including detention of leaders of the resistance committees and other protest leaders, and surveillance of activists.

 The RSF, initially a partner to the military during the coup, later became a rival.
-In April 2023, fighting erupted between the RSF and the Sudanese Armed Forces (SAF).
+On 15 April 2023, fighting erupted between the RSF and the Sudanese Armed Forces (SAF).
 This schism within Sudan's security organs is rooted partly in al-Bashir-era fragmentation.

 Military Intelligence Directorate

 As outlined above, the military intelligence has been part and separate from the civilian branch of the intelligence, sometimes named by news outlets interchangeably.
 Since 1992, the military intelligence operates under the Military Intelligence Directorate (هيئة الاستخبارات العسكرية, MID), overseen by the military.
 The MID has been accused of committing human right abuses during the civil war (2023–present).

 The current director is Lit.
-Gen. Mohamed Ali Ahmed Sabir, who was sanctioned by the EU ppn 16 December 2024 for "harassment, arbitrary arrests and detention of members of civil society, as well as acts of sexual and gender-based violence and torture".
+Gen. Mohamed Ali Ahmed Sabir, who was sanctioned by the EU on 16 December 2024 for "harassment, arbitrary arrests and detention of members of civil society, as well as acts of sexual and gender-based violence and torture".